HOW DO I KNOW IF THE BUILDING OR PRACTICE AGENT WORKS FOR ME OR THE OWNER/SELLER?

 - Do you have a contract with the seller or with me only?

-– Before we got to this point, have you performed any work for the seller?
+- Before we got to this point, have you performed any work for the owner or seller

-– If I don’t buy this, will you still be working for the seller?
+- If I don’t buy this property, business or asset, will you still be working for the owner or seller?

-– Can you legally give me any advice that would give me an advantage over the seller, without telling them?
+- Can you legally give me any advice that would give me an advantage over the owner or seller, without telling them?

 As you can quickly understand, only an agent who exclusively represents your interests can provide you with truthful answers to these questions that you would want to hear.

-There is nothing wrong with the seller of a building or practice having representation.
-If you were selling a building or practice, you would want to hire representation also.
+There is nothing wrong with the owner or seller of a building, practice or company having representation.
+If you were selling a building, practice or company, you would most likely want to hire representation also.
 If you are acting as a tenant or buyer, it is imperative that you have representation that only represents your interests.